JasonConger/Splunk-PTS-2019/Dashboard Workshop/Lesson 2/README.md

 ```

 * Test again.
 This time, the map should not be visible for the 127.0.0.1 address.

+> **Note**: the above is an event handler for the search.
+The actual value of the token does not make a difference.
+The only condition we test is whether the token is set or not.

 ### Complete Example
 [https://github.com/JasonConger/Splunk-PTS-2019/blob/master/Dashboard%20Workshop/Lesson%202/pts/local/data/ui/views/pts_example.xml](https://github.com/JasonConger/Splunk-PTS-2019/blob/master/Dashboard%20Workshop/Lesson%202/pts/local/data/ui/views/pts_example.xml)